RSS

 When many of those responsibilities shift to a strata community, people often find that the value goes beyond the monthly fees.
 The overall cost can include something that is harder to measure but incredibly meaningful: peace of mind, simplicity, and the freedom to spend more time enjoying life rather than managing a property.

-Strata living may not be the right choice for everyone, but for many it offers flexibility, less day to day maintenance, and the opportunity to focus on the things that matter most in the next chapter of life.
+Strata living may not be the right choice for everyone, yet for many it offers flexibility, less day to day maintenance, and the opportunity to focus on the things that matter most in the next chapter of life.

 Read